EvolvingSysadmin/Domain-Enumeration/docs/Get-HTTP-Links.md

 ## Use Case

 The `http-scanner.py` program should be used when the links of a website need to be enumerated.
 Enumerating website links can enable users to identify unknown webpages or malicious links.
-Only

 Only run `http-scanner.py` against websites that have given express permission to do so.
 Running the http link scanning tool against websites without permission will likely break the terms of service for that website.